 Skip to main content

-How to add/create a new Group, and ideas for the kinds of Groups we can add.
+How to add/create a new Space, and ideas for the kinds of Spaces we can add.

 Written by Sean O'Dea

-Groups in Community are one of the most powerful ways to help incoming students find their people before they even arrive on campus.
+Spaces in Community are one of the most powerful ways to help incoming students find friends and build a sense of belonging.

-By creating targeted spaces for different interests, backgrounds, and needs, you can build belonging, reduce melt, and set the stage for a smoother transition into university life.
+By creating targeted Spaces for different interests, backgrounds, and needs, you can help build connections, reduce pre-arrival attrition, and set the stage for a smoother transition into university life.

-Here’s how to approach creating Groups for your offer holders and new students, along with some best practices and inspiration for the types of Groups that work well.
+Here’s how to approach creating Spaces for your accepted and new students, along with some best practices and inspiration for the types of Spaces that we have seen work well.

-Any member of your Community can join any public Group you include.
-Community is designed to be self-select, so students can freely join any Group which aligns with their experiences or interests.
+Any member of your Community can join any public Space you add.
+Community is designed to be self-select in nature, so students can freely join any Space which aligns with their experiences or interests.

 1. Start broad, then go niche

-Begin with a few core Groups (e.g., subject-based or housing) and expand as students join and express their interests.
+Begin with a few core Spaces (e.g., subject-based or housing) and expand as students join and express their interests.

 2. Encourage student-led activity

-Assign Student Ambassadors to key Groups, who can answer questions, monitor what's happening, start conversations, and keep groups lively.
+Assign Student Ambassadors to key Spaces, where they can answer questions, monitor what's happening, start conversations, and keep Spaces vibrant.

 3. Keep it simple and relevant

 Avoid overwhelming students with too many options.
-Focus on the types of Groups that directly support their transition.
+Focus on the types of Spaces that directly support their transition.

 4. Promote inclusivity

-Ensure there’s a mix of Groups where every student can see themselves represented - academic, social, and support-based.
+Ensure there’s a mix of Spaces where every student can see themselves represented - academic, social, and support-based.

 5. Use clear names and descriptions

-A group titled “Psychology Offer Holders 2026” is more effective than “Psychology Chat.”
+A Space named “Psychology Offer Holders 2026” is more effective than “Psychology Chat.”

 Help students connect with their future course-mates: